Education

 Sugg, M.M., P. Grady Dixon, and J. Runkle (2019).
 Crisis Support-Seeking Behavior and Temperature in the United States: Is there an Association in Young Adults and Adolescents?
 Science of the Total Environment. https://doi.org/10.1016/j.scitotenv.2019.02.434

-Click here to view my Google Scholar profile.
+Click here to view more publications on my Google Scholar profile.

 Recent Master Theses Supervised